Raincoon/OddRealmBotany/README.md

 Current planned features
  - login with username+password for plant tracking ✓
- - adding/editing/removing entries for plants and tags (plants ✓ , tags TBA)
+ - adding/editing/removing entries for plants and tags (plants ✓ , tags adding ✓, removing and editing TBA)
  - sorting/searching for botanical items based on attributes (grow time/season/biome/other tags?)

 [Link to the Heroku app](https://oddrealmbotany.herokuapp.com/)